hegars/300BaudModem/README.md

 # 300 Baud Audio FSK Modem
- Hardware platform for a 300 Baud Audio FSK Modem with dual TRS output for baseband audio/signaling for radio operation and an RJ45 E&M Type connector.
+ Hardware platform for a 300 Baud Audio FSK Modem with dual TRS output for baseband audio/signaling for radio operation and a RJ45 E&M Type connector.

  Board format follows the RetroBrew Eurocard 160x100 style (for power right now) so it can either be rail mounted or desktop chassis with a v-scored breakoff for LED indicators.